 Loreto is recognised for its range of enrichment opportunities in Sport, Exercise and Fitness.
 Loreto offers all learners at the college opportunity to participate in a wide variety of sport and activities in outstanding facilities.

-Basketball – Georgina studied PE, Psychology and Theology & Ethics at Loreto and was a member of the Women’s Basketball Academy.
-She has also represented England at under 18 level.
-Georgina has received a full scholarship to study at St Leo University in Florida to continue her basketball development.
+Basketball – Gina studied PE, Psychology and Theology & Ethics at Loreto and was a member of the Women’s Basketball Academy.
+She has recently represented Great Britain at under 20 level at the European Championships in Israel, where GB finished in 8th position.
+Gina is currently in the second year of a full scholarship to study at St Leo University in Florida to continue her Basketball development.